optakt/flow-dps/docs/introduction.md

 Execution result has one or more **chunks**.
 **Chunking** is a process of dividing blocks computation into smaller pieces so that individual chunks can be executed and verified in a distributed and parallel manner by many verification nodes.
-Chunks aim to be equally computation-heavy, to avoid a scenario where Verification Node takes too much time to verify a specific chunk.
+Chunks aim to be equally computation-heavy, to avoid a scenario where verification node takes too much time to verify a specific chunk.
 There is a system wide threshold for chunk computation consumption.
 Each chunk corresponds to a [collection](#collector-nodes).